scilus/nf-neuro/README.md

 nf-core modules --git-remote https://github.com/scilus/nf-neuro.git list remote
 ```

-The same can be done for subworkflows, replacing `modules` in the `nf-core` command by `subworkflows, e.g. :
+The same can be done for subworkflows, replacing `modules` in the `nf-core` command by `subworkflows :

 ```bash
 nf-core subworkflows --git-remote https://github.com/scilus/nf-neuro.git install <category>/<subworkflow>
 ```

-It can become heavy to always prepend the commands with `--git-remote`, even so if you need to specify a `--branch` where to fetch the information.
+It can become heavy to always prepend the commands with `--git-remote`, more so if you need to specify a `--branch` where to fetch the information.
 You can instead define the `git-remote` and `branch` using _Environment Variables_ :

 ```bash
 export NFCORE_MODULES_GIT_REMOTE=https://github.com/scilus/nf-neuro.git